apache/mina-site/source/mina-project/userguide/ch2-basics/ch2.1.1-server-architecture.md

 ## Session creation

 Whenever a client connects on a MINA server, we will create a new session to store persistent data into it.
 Even if the protocol is not connected, this session will be created.
-The following schema shows how **MINA** handles incoming connections :
+The following schema shows how **MINA** handles incoming connections:

 ![Incoming connections handling](/assets/img/mina/incoming-connections.png)